Discover what to do in case of trouble with checking in online for your ferry trip, not receiving your e-ticket or boarding pass and more.

 Although more and more companies are paving the way towards making the boarding process faster and smoother by supporting e-tickets, there are still a few ferry operators that require passengers to pick up the hard copy of their ticket.

 If you’re not sure whether a ferry company supports e-tickets or not, no need to worry!
 Ferryhopper provides you with this information before you book your ticket.
-If the company you are interested in traveling with supports electronic tickets, you will see a square pixel icon of a QR code next to the departure time, as shown in Figure 2 below.
+If the company you are interested in traveling with supports electronic tickets, you will see a square pixel icon of a QR code next to the departure time.

 If you have already made your reservation and you are not sure whether you are traveling with a company that supports e-tickets, you can simply check the “Boarding process” section in your booking confirmation email.
 If the company with which you made your reservation supports e-tickets, you will see the “Check in online” link that redirects you to the ferry company’s online check-in page.
 If the company does not support e-tickets, there will be a “Ticket collection points” link with the addresses of the local travel agencies from which you will have to collect your ticket in order to board the ferry.